postsolar/purescript-ags-bindings/examples/README.md

 # Examples directory

 Each subdirectory here is a standalone mini-project which demonstrates how to use `purescript-ags-bindings`.
-To build a project, change into its directory, build it with Spago and bundle it with `purs-backend-es`.
+To build a project, change into its directory and build and bundle it with Spago.
 A sample entrypoint JS file is provided for reference as well.

 ```shell